Numerical Approximation of Asymptotically Disappearing Solutions of Maxwell's Equations: Introduction

 For a spherical obstacle, a case on which we focus on here, the boundary is $|\vec{x}|=1$.
 In~\cite{2011ColombiniF_PetkovV_RauchJ-aa}, it is shown that for any value of the parameter $\gamma > 0$ determining the dissipative boundary condition, there exist initial conditions such that the boundary value problem for Maxwell's equations has a solution, which decays exponentially in time as $\mathcal{O}(e^{rt})$, with $r<0$.
 It is also interesting to note that in space such solutions also decay asymptotically at infinity, i.e. they behave as $\mathcal{O}(e^{r |x|})$ (see \cite{Petkov}).
 Moreover, for dissipative boundary conditions, (\ref{eq:boundary-condition}), if $\gamma > 0$, there are no disappearing solutions, $u(T,x)$, that vanish for all $t \ge T > 0$ in the exterior of the sphere (see \cite{1986GeorgievV-aa}).

 The focus of this work is on the finite-element approximation of the ADS in the exterior of a polyhedron that approximates the sphere.
 This is a first step towards developing numerical techniques, which later can be used to construct approximations to ADS for more complicated obstacles and also for other symmetric hyperbolic systems with dissipative boundary conditions.
 Such a general study is feasible due to a recent result of Colombini, Petkov, and Rauch \cite{ColombiniF_PetkovV_RauchJ-aa} for hyperbolic systems whose solutions are described by a contraction semigroup $V(t) = e^{Gt},\: t > 0$.
 More precisely, it was shown in \cite{ColombiniF_PetkovV_RauchJ-aa} that if certain coercivity estimates are satisfied, then, the spectrum of the generator, $G$, in the left half plane, $\operatorname{Re}(z) < 0$, is formed only by discrete eigenvalues with finite multiplicities.
 Every such eigenvalue, $\lambda\,: Re(\lambda) < 0$, yields an ADS solution, $u(t,x) = e^{\lambda t}f(x)$, with $G f = \lambda f$.
+We notice that in \cite{2011ColombiniF_PetkovV_RauchJ-aa} only real eigenvalues of the generator $G$ have been constructed.
+The question of the existence of complex eigenvalues is open and numerical results can shed light on the open question of existence of complex eigenvalues.

-On the other hand, the {\it existence} and the {\it location} of such eigenvalues for less regular obstacles is a difficult and interesting mathematical problem (both from theoretical and numerical point of view), albeit it falls beyond the scope of the work reported here.
+On the other hand, the {\it existence} and the {\it location} of eigenvalues of $G$ for less regular obstacles is a difficult and interesting mathematical problem (both from theoretical and numerical points of view), albeit it falls beyond the scope of the work reported here.